Do you have a case we need to look at regarding a criminal charge?

 If you are being investigated for a crime, or if you have been charged, contact us today to schedule a consultation with an accomplished defense lawyer for federal crimes or state criminal charges.
 Our phones are answered at any time of day or night so that our clients to get in touch with us 24/7.

 And many more.
-If you were told that you are under investigation or have been arrested for a felony or misdemeanor charge in Dallas, call our firm now to schedule a free consultation with our criminal defense attorneys.
+If you were told that you are under investigation or have been arrested for a felony or misdemeanor charge in Dallas, call our firm now to schedule a consultation with a criminal defense attorney.

 A federal crime is either an allegation of a violation of federal code, or the alleged conduct occurred on federal property.
 State and federal criminal proceedings are very different, and your attorney needs to know those different procedures.

 Most alleged federal are white-collar crimes.
 That is, they are allegations of non-violent crimes, and involve accusations of cheating, stealing, or lying.
 Here are some of the main charges when you need a federal crime lawyer:

 But almost all federal convictions; whether for violent crimes like arson, murder, or terrorism or white collar crimes, result in penalties that are likely to be severe.

 Know that the federal criminal process and the state criminal process are different.
 This is what you need to know about the federal criminal process: